remyzane/fair-api/docs/quick_start.rst

 QuickStart
 ==========

 Eager to get started?
-This page gives a good introduction to Flask.
-It assumes you already have Flask installed.
+This page gives a good introduction to Flask http api.
+It assumes you already have flask-http-api installed.
 If you do not, head over to the :ref:`installation` section.